-The observed temperature lapse rates during 2008-2010 of 0.5, 0.6 and 0.8 °C/100 m at Juvvasshøe, Jetta and Tron, respectively (Farbrot et al., 2011), were used to transfer the so-constructed MAT{i} time series locally to the other borehole locations.
-The historic air temperature series used as input data for the modelling therefore consists of monthly values until 2008 and measured daily values for 2008-2011.
+The observed temperature lapse rates during 2008-2010 of 0.5, 0.6 and 0.8 °C 100 m-1 at Juvvasshøe, Jetta and Tron, respectively (Farbrot et al., 2011), were used to transfer the so-constructed MATi time series locally to the other borehole locations.
+The historic air temperature series used as input data for the modelling, therefore, consists of monthly values until 2008 and measured daily values for 2008-2011.

-Concerning the future air temperature series for the climate change model runs, the rather moderate A1B emmission scenario was chosen.
-The A1B scenario assumes balanced use of all energy sources with an increase in renewable energy sources, therefore assuming a decrease of CO2 emissions by the mid of the 21st century (IPCC, 2007).
+Concerning the future air temperature series for the climate change model runs, the rather moderate A1B emission scenario was chosen.
+The A1B scenario assumes balanced use of all energy sources with an increase in renewable energy sources, therefore, assuming a decrease of CO2 emissions by mid 21st century (IPCC, 2007).
 The likely range of the global mean temperature change from 1990 to 2100 of the A1B scenario is between +1.7 °C and +4.4 °C, with a best estimate of +2.8 °C (IPCC, 2007).
-Temperatures from an ensemble of > 30 different GCMs were empirically-statistically downscaled to the weather station Fokstugu (Benestad, 2011, 2005), which is located between the Jetta and Tron sites, and used to drive the ground the future model.
-The measured daily air temperatures at each borehole were correlated to Fokstugu yielding r^2 -values of > 0.9.
-This allowed the construction of air temperature scenarios for each individual borehole from 2010 until 2100 by correcting for a constant bias, specific for each site (Fig. 8a).
+Temperatures from an ensemble of >30 different GCMs were empirically-statistically downscaled to the weather station Fokstugu (Benestad, 2005, 2011), which is located between the Jetta and Tron sites, and used to drive the ground heat flow model.
+The measured daily air temperatures of S1 and S2 at each borehole were correlated to Fokstugu yielding $r^2$ -values of >0.9.
+This allowed the construction of air temperature scenarios for each individual borehole from 2010 until 2100 by correcting for a constant bias, specific for each site.